openebs-archive/openebs-docs/docs/cstor.md

 For Statefulsets, snapshots are created against each PV.
 For creating a clone, any one snapshot is used in the volumeClaimTemplates specification.
 Kubernetes will launch the PVs for all the statefulset pods from the chosen snapshot.
-Example specificaiton for creating a clone out of snapshot for a statefulset application is shown below.
+Example specification for creating a clone out of snapshot for a statefulset application is shown below.